 The downside to these hacks, from the standpoints of Apple and producers of copyrighted material, is that users can play just about any content they want, including pirated videos and audio.
 This is a blow not only to Apple's carefully constructed Apple TV business model, but it also steals profits from the makers of the material who are behind the purpose of owning an entertainment system to begin with.

-To learn more about Apple TV and its capabilities, take a look at the links on the next page.
+To learn more about Apple TV and its capabilities, take a look at the links below.